aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

 4. Type `end-to-end-ml-lambda-function` in the function name textbox.
 Choose **Python 3.12** as the runtime.

-5. Under **Change default execution role**, select **Use an existing role** and then choose the IAM role whose name starts with **LambdaInvokeSageMakerEndpointRole** from the **Existing Role** dropdown.
+5. Expand the **Change default execution role**, select **Use an existing role**, and choose the IAM role whose name starts with **LambdaInvokeSageMakerEndpointRole** from the **Existing Role** dropdown.
 This IAM role, which has been created by the workshop setup process, has permission to invoke the Amazon SageMaker inference endpoint.

     <img src="../images/module_04/lambda_02.png" alt="Select IAM role" width="700px" />

+6. Choose **Create function**.

+## Add code and deploy the function

-5. You are now redirected to the Lambda function page.
-In the **Function code** section, double click **lambda_function.py**:
+1. In the **Function code** section, double click **lambda_function.py**:

     <img src="../images/module_04/lambda_03.png" alt="Lambda code" width="700px" />

-6. Replace the Lambda function code with with the following snippet, making sure that the indentation is matching:
+2. Replace the Lambda function code with with the following snippet, making sure that the indentation is matching:

     ```
     # MIT No Attribution